Paths

 pub struct Path {

-/// A module, if this is an foreign import.
+/// A module, if this is a foreign import.

 pub module: Option<Ident>,